alangpierce/sucrase/integrations/jest-plugin/README.md

 ```

 Currently, the transforms are not configurable; it uses always runs the import
-transform and uses the file extension to decide whether to run the JSX, Flow,
+and jest transforms and uses the file extension to decide whether to run the
-and/or TypeScript transforms.
+JSX, Flow, and/or TypeScript transforms.